nottarik/nottarik/README.md

 ## GITHUB PROFILE 💡
-Tarik Fetahović, student of Electrical Engineering at the Faculty of Electrical Engineering in Sarajevo.
+Tarik Fetahović, student at the Faculty of Electrical Engineering in Sarajevo.